Malivil/TTT-Randomat-20/README.md

 _randomat_malfunction_affectall_ - Default: 0 - Set to 1 for the event to affect everyone at once.\
 _randomat_malfunction_duration_ - Default: 0.5 - Duration of gun malfunction (set to 0 for 1 shot).

+## Mathracer
+Type the answer to each equation in chat within the configurable amount of time OR DIE!
+\
+\
+**ConVars**
+\
+_ttt_randomat_mathracer_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_mathracer_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_mathracer_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_mathracer_timer_ - Default: 15 - The amount of time players have to solve each equation.\
+_randomat_mathracer_kill_wrong_ - Default: 1 - Whether to kill players who type the wrong answer.

 ## Meet Cute
 Causes players who collide while sprinting to swap inventories
 \